Caris LeVert Injury: Listed as questionable

 General NBA Article

-NBA Expansion Draft Team Exposure Index: Which Franchises Have the Most to Lose in 2028?Yesterday
+NBA Expansion Draft Team Exposure Index: Which Franchises Have the Most to Lose in 2028?7 days ago

 -